 Use the included bushing wrench to twist the barrel bushing counter clockwise.
-Hold you hand over the end to keep from launching the spring across the room.
+Hold your hand over the end to keep from launching the spring across the room.
 Remove the spring then twist the bushing in the other direction and remove.
 Pull the slide back until the takedown notch lines up with the slide release lever then remove the lever.
-Remove the slide and then pull out the full length guide rod and then the barrel.
+Remove the slide and then pull out the full-length guide rod and then the barrel.

 To reassemble, do everything in reverse and make sure the linkage on the barrel is lined up with the hole when you reinsert the slide release lever.

 It’s not exactly an easy process and the full-length guide rod makes it a little more difficult as it requires the bushing wrench although you can take it apart without the wrench in a pinch.
 3.5 out of 5